‘Celebrity Big Brother:’ Natalie Eva Marie Thinks Some Houseguests Didn’t Deserve To Be There

 — Globalnews.ca (@globalnews) February 9, 2019

-Dina Lohan was also loose on the playings of Big Brother and has been caught on the live feeds making comments about gameplay that made no sense.
-At one point, the momager told Ryan Lochte (who was the current HOH at the time) he needed to win the upcoming HOH to keep them safe.
+Dina Lohan was also loose on the strategies of Big Brother and has been caught on the live feeds making comments about gameplay that made no sense.
+At one point, the “momager” told Ryan Lochte (who was the current HOH at the time) he needed to win the upcoming HOH to keep them safe.
 Big Brother fans know this comment made no sense as an outgoing HOH isn’t eligible to play in the next competition for the title.
 While Natalie didn’t name specifically who she was talking about, there was definitely a little shade being thrown Ryan and Dina’s way.

 What are the chances everyone will be happy with who gets evicted tonight… #BBCeleb pic.twitter.com/Mo2KPLqxFK